prunecamille/impact-reinflation-code/README.md

 ├── run_single.py         # Single run script
 ├── run_montecarlo.py     # Monte Carlo script
 ├── plot_results.py       # Plotting utilities
+├── planet_systems.py     # Predefined planet and star systems
 ├── requirements.txt      # Dependencies
+├── demo/                 # Demo scripts for recreating paper plots (not required for use) │   ├── parameter_space_plot.py  # Multi-planet parameter space exploration │   └── 3earths_plot.py  # Three Earth-like planets at different distances
 └── README.md            # This file
 ```

+**Note:** The `demo/` folder contains scripts used to recreate plots from the publication and is not required for general use of the package.
+Output directories like `montecarlo_results/` are excluded from version control (see `.gitignore`).

 ## Examples